 The first Job Skills Training session must be held in person, at or away from the job site, to evaluate the customer's and employer's training needs and to set-up the necessary equipment and software necessary to facilitate the remote service delivery.

-VR3314, Job Skills Training—Referral or service authorization must indicate whether the training can be done as a combination of remote and in-person training for a customer or if the training should all be done in person.
+VR3314, Job Skills Training—Referral or SA must indicate whether the training can be done as a combination of remote and in-person training for a customer or if the training should all be done in person.
 The VR counselor, customer, provider, and the employer must all be involved in the decision to allow remote Job Skills Training when at a job site.
 The employer must agree to allow use of the technology, internet and/or devices to be used by the customer at the job site.
 The use of the technology, internet and/or devices should not exclude or stigmatize the customer.
-If the referral indicates remote Job Skills Training is to be provided when the customer is at the job site and the business does not allow for use of technology, internet and/or devices, the Job Skills Trainer must notify the VR counselor to discuss the delivery of the training and receive a service authorization or an updated referral indicating how services can be delivered.
+If the referral indicates remote Job Skills Training is to be provided when the customer is at the job site and the business does not allow for use of technology, internet and/or devices, the Job Skills Trainer must notify the VR counselor to discuss the delivery of the training and receive an SA or an updated referral indicating how services can be delivered.

 Any remote Job Skills Training should be able to address the following when it is associated with a customer's Job Skills Training goal(s):